fxm90/GradientLoadingBar/readme.md

     ]
 )
 ```
-After that you can use `GradientLoadingBar.shared` to get the instance.

 ### Usage with PromiseKit
 Check out [my GitHub Gist](https://gist.github.com/fxm90/698554e8335f34e0c6ab95194a4678fb) on how to easily use GradientLoadingBar with [PromiseKit](http://promisekit.org/).